dgaydukov/cert-ocpjp11/files/ocpjp11.md

         map.put(obj, 1);
         obj = null;
         System.gc();
-        // since it's not guarantee that garbage collector would be called imediately, we would iterate for some time for(int i = 0; i < 1_000_000; i++){
+        // since it's not guarantee that garbage collector would be called immediately, we would iterate for some time for(int i = 0; i < 1_000_000; i++){
             if(map.isEmpty()){
                 System.out.println("done => " + i);